 OUR CURRENT MISSION

-Our Mission for the next five years is to position St. Peter’s as a neighborhood church in Chelsea with balance between religious services, a neighborhood center for ideas and programs, and living out our wider mission to the world through social action.
+Our Mission is to position St. Peter’s as a neighborhood church in Chelsea with balance between religious services, a neighborhood center for ideas and programs, and living out our wider mission to the world through social action.

 As part of our mission to our neighbors, we provide space to neighborhood organizations, and St. Peter's is home to many neighborhood and community organizations.
 If your organization is interested in a short or long-term rental, please let us know at firstname.lastname@example.org